 Hunting disturbance

 Hunting waterbirds with guns has the potential to be highly disturbing.
 However, research has shown that measures can limit this disturbance and its impact.
-There are many national and international codes of good practice for shooting which include such principles, such as the Council of Europe’s Charter for Hunting 2007; the European Charter on Hunting and Biodiversity; and the UK Countryside Alliance
+There are many national and international codes of good practice for shooting which include such principles, such as the Council of Europe’s Charter for Hunting 2007; the European Charter on Hunting and Biodiversity; the Guide To Sustainable Hunting under The Birds Directive; and the UK Countryside Alliance.

 The first step is to assess hunting activity and agree where (and how) it is disturbing (according to relevant criteria).
 Managing hunting on a wetland could include the following responses dependent on assessment of the issues: